pgiri/dispy/README.rst

 Dependencies
 ------------

-dispy requires asyncoro_ for concurrent, asynchronous network programming with coroutines. asyncoro is automatically installed if dispy is installed with pip.
+dispy requires pycos_ for concurrent, asynchronous network programming with tasks. pycos is automatically installed if dispy is installed with pip.
 Under Windows efficient polling notifier I/O Completion Ports (IOCP) is supported only if `pywin32
 <http://sourceforge.net/projects/pywin32/files/pywin32/>`_ is